vanogonzalezfrancisco-commits/BACHELOR-S-THESIS-FVG-nsPipeFlow-Unsteady-Driving-/README.md

 * comparison against steady DNS reference values;
 * comparison against the Gnielinski correlation.

-### -friction post-processing
+### Wall-friction post-processing

-The folder `matlab/friction_postprocessing/` contains the script used to process the friction timeseries.
+The folder `matlab/friction_postprocessing/` contains the script used to process wall-friction time series.

 The script performs: